green-coding-solutions/documentation/content/en/docs/measuring/interacting-with-applications.md

 The orchestration in the `services` part uses the standard alpine image and just installs an additional package into it: `stress-ng`

-In the `flow` part we teill the container in the `commands` array that it shall run a command of type `console` and then provide the same string that we would type in directly if we were running a bash shell (or similar).
+In the `flow` part we tell the container in the `commands` array that it shall run a command of type `console` and then provide the same string that we would type in directly if we were running a bash shell (or similar).

-This example is very representativ for machine learning applications where you typically fire off one command (either train or infer) and then the applications runs one time until it finishes.
+This example is representative of machine learning applications where you typically fire off one command (either train or infer) and then the applications runs one time until it finishes.